-- 9.4 If you feel unable to raise the matter with your Line Manager or Supervisor you may wish to contact your Director of Service or the Director of the Service to which your concerns relate (if different). - 9.5 You may wish to refer your concern directly to one of the council's specialist Whistleblowing Officers. - 9.6 All the Whistleblowing Officers have received specialist training in dealing with concerns and will follow the procedure as laid out in this Policy.
+- 9.4 If you feel unable to raise the matter with your Line Manager or Supervisor you may wish to contact your Director of Service or the Director of the Service to which your concerns relate (if different). - 9.5 You may wish to refer your concern directly to one of the Council's specialist teams as listed in appendix one - 9.6 All the Whistleblowing Officers have received specialist training in dealing with concerns and will follow the procedure as laid out in this Policy.